11 Simple Front Porch Privacy Ideas To Create a Serene Space

 My absolute favorite flower/bush/ plant is the hydrangea!
 They come in the most beautiful soft pastel colors and grow pretty wide and tall.
 You will get coverage on your porch but in a pretty way!

-10. Potted plants
+10. Potted plants are great for small spaces

 Used raised garden beds, railing garden boxes, or large terracotta pots to take up extra space.
-If you have a small front porch you can use slim and tall plant boxes!
+If you have a small front porch, you can use slim and tall plant boxes!

 This option is relatively cheap because all you need are plants and some thrifted containers to store them in.

-If you combine this option with the curtains from earlier you can easily have a dreamy and budget friendly front porch privacy option!
+If you combine this option with the curtains from earlier, you can easily have a dreamy and budget-friendly front porch privacy option!

-11. Outdoor blinds for front porch privacy
+11. Outdoor blinds for front porch privacy and extra sun control

 Outdoor roller shades are the perfect way to keep your porch nice and cool.
 I love that you can adjust them to whatever level you need as well!